SovannChang/BERT-analysis/README.md

 <br>

 ### Ablation
-Broadly speaking, ablation is testing to detetrmine the impact of an aspect by removing it and observing the changes.
+Broadly speaking, ablation is testing to determine the impact of an aspect by removing it and observing the changes.
 The authors investigate the effects of altering three aspects of BERT:

 #### Effect of Pre-Training Tasks
 Using the same data, fine-tuning scheme, and hyperparameters, base BERT was compared to a version with an MLM but no NSP training, and to another version that has no NSP training and replaces the MLM with a Left-To-Right (LTR) language model.
 The results are described below, along with a table.